 I learned my version of this classic Chinese dish while

-red color you're accustomed to seeing in the restaurants.
-Even though
+fake red color you're accustomed to seeing in the restaurants.

-this meal requires plenty of time to prepare, it is well worth the travail.
+Even though this meal requires plenty of time to prepare, it is well

 Preparation Time: 2 Hours Serving Size: 6